liubenben/liubenben.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
 I am a senior researcher at LSCM R&D Center, The University of Hong Kong.
 Prior to that, I was a Advisory Researcher at Lenovo Machine Intelligence Center, Hong Kong.
-I received my BSc. degree in Microelectronic from Fudan University, China, and Ph.D degree in Computer Engineering from [City University of Hong Kong](https://www.cityu.edu.hk/).
+I received my BSc. degree in [Microelectronic](https://sme.fudan.edu.cn/) from [Fudan University](https://www.fudan.edu.cn/), China, and Ph.D degree in [Computer Engineering](https://www.ee.cityu.edu.hk/) from [City University of Hong Kong](https://www.cityu.edu.hk/).

+I am interested in Cloud Computing, High Performance Computing, and Machine Learning.
+I design high performance and scalable machine learning system using a variety of techniques such as cloud, GPU, and FPGA.

 A data-driven personal website
 ======